RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 Install certificates
 =====================

-Freeposte.io relies heavily on TLS and must have a key pair and a certificate available, at least for the hostname configured in the ``.env`` file.
+Mailu relies heavily on TLS and must have a key pair and a certificate available, at least for the hostname configured in the ``.env`` file.

 Create the certificate directory:

 ```
-mkdir /freeposte/certs
+mkdir /mailu/certs
 ```

 Then create two files in this directory: